This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Kirra Surf Apartments, Kirra Beach
+12. Kirra Surf Apartments, Kirra Beach

 It’s in a quiet location, but within easy walking distance to cafes and restaurants, and go a little further around the point and you’ll be in Coolangatta.
 There’s also a pool in case the beach doesn’t tickle your toes enough.

-Bujerum Apartments, Burleigh Heads
+13. Bujerum Apartments, Burleigh Heads

 I rate Bujerum Apartments as my favourite places to stay on the Gold Coast.
 I even hesitated about putting it in the luxury accommodation bucket, and the price is way more affordable than you think for the value and experience you’ll receive.

-It, without a doubt, has the most perfect position of any other family accommodation on the Gold Coast I’ve mentioned in this post or seen.
+It, without a doubt, has the perfect position of any other family accommodation on the Gold Coast I’ve mentioned in this post or seen.

 There’s an easy-going vibe and pace here perfect for your Gold Coast family holiday.
 Burleigh Hill is my favourite spot on the Gold Coast.
-It’s where we usually walk to daily to chill and watch the surfers.
+It’s where we usually walk daily to chill and watch the surfers.

-Mouse House Rainforest Retreat, Springbrook National Park
+14. Mouse House Rainforest Retreat, Springbrook National Park

 This is where I want to plan our work retreat for next year.
 The Mouse House Rainforest Retreat in Springbrook on the Gold Coast is the most enchanting place I’ve stayed.